N-K-22/Real-Time-Video-Streaming-with-a-Python-Java-Client-Server-System/README.md

 A real-time multimedia communication system involving cross-platform networking

 # Code Breakdown
+Based on experimentally examining the frame size, the maximum number of bytes for each fram is 2073600.
+For this reason, the code is specifically designed to handle this alrge number in a specific way.
+All things considered, the nuanced approach will simply regard the maximum number of bytes to send.
+For debugging purposes and to ensure accurate execution, this number will be assumed for verification purposes.
+However, the code is designed in such a way that this number is simply relative to whatever the quotient of frame lengths and 65507 is.

+For this implementation, the assumption that no segment is lost is assumed for ease.
+One big thing I noticed after scouring multiple stack exchanges to see if there is some way to bchange the size and sadly there appears not to be.

 # How to Set Up
 In terms of set-up, there are a couple of additional steps that need to be taken to ensure compatibility with the code base primarily on the Java Client side.
 Ensure you are using Python version  3.13.